-• On-site Supervision:
+On-site Supervision:

-- On-site supervision entails teacher presence but not necessarily constantly viewing one specific activity.
-Momentary presence in adjoining rooms (for example, equipment room) to the gym is considered part of "on-site supervision". - Curricular example: During a track and field session, some students are involved in high jump, some are practising relay passing on the track while a third group is distance running around the school.
-For a relay, the students are practising on the track and can be seen by the teacher who is with the high jumpers. - Intramural example: During a school outdoor special events day, some students are involved in parachute games, some in relay games, and others in a team scavenger hunt around the school.
+On-site supervision entails teacher presence but not necessarily constantly viewing one to the gym is considered part of "on-site supervision".

+• Curricular example: During a track and field session, some students are involved in high jump, some are practising relay passing on the track while a third group is distance running around the school.
+For a relay, the students are practising on the track and can be seen by the teacher who is with the high jumpers.

+Intramural example: During a school outdoor special events day, some students are involved in parachute games, some in relay games, and others in a team scavenger hunt around the school.
 For relay games, the students are participating on the playground and can be seen by the intramural supervisor.

+Last Published

-Last Published Fri, 01/26/24 02:13 pm
+Fri, 01/26/24 02:15 pm